Equivalence checking of quantum circuits via intermediary matrix product operator: Application Strategy

-Unlike quantum states, operators do not inherently require normalization, so this trace may not evaluate to 1.
-However, the identity matrix is the only unitary operator that satisfies $\text{Tr}[I_n] = 2^n$, allowing us to check equivalence according to:
+Unlike quantum states, operators do not inherently require normalization; thus, the trace of \(W\) may not be 1.
+However, for an \(n\)-qubit identity operator \(I_n\), we have \(\mathrm{Tr}[I_n] = 2^n\), making \(I_n\) (up to a global phase) the unique unitary achieving that maximum trace.
+Consequently, we can check equivalence via